PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 13:07:30
+Last updated: 2024-04-05 13:08:03
-Random Quote: Love can’t be timed.
-It has to be lived. - Berlin
+Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky